the-stanely/MisterSmartyPants/README.md

 `SEARCH_CONTEXT_HISTORY_MAX_CHARS` controls how much of each search turn's evidence block is persisted into chat history for follow-up questions (including when `/search-off` is enabled).
 Set `0` to keep full search context (default), or set a positive cap to limit history growth.

+`ROUTING_CONTEXT_MAX_CHARS` bounds recent user/assistant dialogue supplied to routing models.
+Prior web-search evidence is excluded from this routing context.
+Set it to `0` to disable conversational routing context.

+`SESSION_COOKIE_MAX_AGE_SECONDS` controls the renewed browser-session lifetime.
+Set `SESSION_COOKIE_SECURE=1` for HTTPS deployments; use `0` only for local HTTP development.

 `SEARCH_ONLY_TOP_N` controls how many ranked results search-only commands keep (for example `/search`, `/news`, `/finance`).

 `APPEND_SOURCE_LINKS` appends missing source URLs to answers after generation so links are present even if the model ignores prompt instructions. `SOURCE_LINKS_MAX` limits how many links are appended.